rmayobre/Flutter-Project-Template/README.md

 ### Theme

 The application's theme is declared in this package.
+You will put all theme classes inside here, and then put them into the ThemeData class.
+The ThemeData will be consumed by the application inside of the `main` function, while constructing the application.

 ### Toolbox